 This case has no gap for the ribbon cables for the screen and cameras.
 They instead would need to go through the side GPIO slot that can make it quite difficult if you have a lot of hardware attachments.

 What this case lacks in hardware access gains in looks, it simply looks amazing and the finish on the wood is nice and would make for a great addition to a media center setup.

 This case is on the higher end in terms of pricing sitting around 20-30 dollars but is well worth the extra money if you can afford it.

 Zebra Case AKA Black Ice

 The Zebra or Black Ice Raspberry Pi case is probably my favorite case as it is nice and compact and retains full access to all the hardware slots.

 This case can be wall mounted but make sure you place it on plastic hooks as metal nails, screws etc. can come into contact with the board and short it.

-This is a high quality case that looks great and retains access to all the hardware slots on the Raspberry Pi.
+You will that this is a high quality case that looks great and retains access to all the hardware slots on the Raspberry Pi.
 This case is probably my favorite out of all the ones here just simply because it is a great all round case.